Lerch's $\Phi$ and the Polylogarithm at the Negative Integers: Lerch's at the negative integers

-Finally, we can turn \eqrefe{Lerch_complex_final} into a neater form, which holds for every non-negative integer $k$:

-It's interesting to note how much simpler the analytic continuation of the Lerch $\Phi$ at the negative integers is than the proper function at the positive integers.
-And also how strikingly similar it is to the power series for the Lerch $\Phi$ at the positive integers available in the literature:
+Finally, \eqrefe{Lerch_complex_final} can be turned into a simpler form, which holds for every non-negative integer $k$, \\ The above expression gives the analytic continuation of the Lerch $\Phi$ at the non-positive integers $-k$ (since it holds for all $z$, except $z=1$).
+It is interesting to note how much simpler the formula of the Lerch $\Phi$ at the negative integers is than the formula at the positive integers from \citena{Lerch}.
+And also how strikingly similar it is to the power series for the Lerch $\Phi$ available in the literature, which holds for all $k$ and $z$ with $\Re(z)<1/2$,